 Those who served in the United States Coast Guard (USCG) were at risk of asbestos exposure throughout the 20th century.
-Coast Guard members often served aboard ships or flew aircraft built with asbestos, a mineral with a proven link to mesothelioma and other asbestos-related illnesses.
-Do not delay — get a free case review today.
+U.S. Coast Guard members often served aboard ships or flew aircraft built with asbestos, a mineral with a proven link to mesothelioma and other asbestos-related illnesses.

 From the 1930s to the early 1980s, asbestos could be found in: